How to become a special educational needs (SEN) teaching assistant

 You can apply for special needs teaching assistant jobs if you have experience of working with children with disabilities or learning difficulties.

 Each school sets its own entry requirements.
-Check job vacancies with schools, local authorities and academy trusts to find out what schools want.
+You can check job vacancies with schools, local authorities and academy trusts to find out what schools are looking for.

-The National Association for Special Educational Needs produces useful guides and runs training courses and events.
+The National Association for Special Educational Needs (NASEN) produces useful guides and runs training courses and events.

 Professional and industry bodies

-You could become a member of National Association for Special Educational Needs for professional development.
+You could become a member of NASEN to find professional development opportunities.